JackGruber/joplin-plugin-tagging/README.md

 - `Copy all tags`
 - `Tagging dialog`

-## Build

-To build your one version of the plugin, install node.js and run the following command `npm run dist`

 ## Updating the plugin framework

 To update the plugin framework, run `npm run update`